OpenGenderTracking/globalnamedata/README.md

 The easiest way to set up Global Name Data is to install it as an R package with [devtools](https://github.com/hadley/devtools).
 With `devtools` installed you can install the package directly from github with `install_github("globalnamedata", "OpenGenderTracking")`.
 Dependencies will be automatically installed.

+The package includes functions to process name data and classify by gender as well as datasets (in compressed `.RData` files) for name data.
+Also included are functions to download the name data from available sources yourself in order to maintain reproducibility.

 ## Not an R user?

 If you're mainly interest in the data, pre and post classified name data is available in the [assets directory](https://github.com/OpenGenderTracking/globalnamedata/tree/master/assets).
+If you install the package these will not be included in the install as `.csv` files but will be included as compressed binaries (the data are identical).

 ## Contributing